 Friday, July 23, 2010

 Are ya getting the impression that I really like John Romita's artwork?
 I do!
 And why not?
 The impeccable anatomy, staging, composition, inking, it all adds up to some of the most exciting comic art this side of Jack "King" Kirby!
 Take a peek at this famous 1973 SUB-MARINER cover!
-Not only does JRSR debut Subby's new costume (in response to ecological concerns of the day), but also gives us a shot of his most famous art assignment-Spider-Man!
+Not only does JRSR debut Subby's new pollution-filtering costume (in response to ecological concerns of the day), but also gives us a shot of his most famous subject: Spider-Man!
 Who could resist?
 Some fans unfairly call this fairly short-lived Subby costume his "disco suit," but I always sorta dug it.
 You?
 Click to enlarge!

 Thursday, July 22, 2010